ariyin/ariyin.github.io/README.md

 ## pages

 ### home
-toro inoue world domination! featuring a design like a nintendo game console and many toro inoue reactions.
+toro inoue world domination! featuring a design like a game console and many toro inoue emoticons.

 ### about
 the usual college introduction that's like name, year, major and a short blurb about my professional and personal interests. you also get to check out my very good music taste and see how you can contact me (spoiler: there are not that many ways, but if you like discord you may also message me @jayenay).

 ### projects
-since i'm interested in both coding and ui/ux / design, i kind of have to feature different projects that demonstrate my skills in either aspect.
+since i'm interested in both coding and ui/ux and/or design, i kind of have to feature different projects that demonstrate my skills in either aspect.

 for a quick reference of projects i've worked on:
 - [this portfolio](ariyin.github.io) (you are here right now)